quixio/quix-docs/docs/apis/data-catalogue-api/aggregate-tags.md

 ## Before you begin

-  - If you don’t already have any Stream data in your workspace, you can use any Source of our [Quix Samples](../../platform/samples/samples.md) to set some up.
+  - If you don’t already have any Stream data in your workspace, you can use any Source from our [code samples](../../platform/samples/samples.md) to set some up.

   - [Get a Personal Access Token](authenticate.md)
     to authenticate each request.